cvaad-workshop/iccv23-challenge/README.md

-# Modified Swiss Dwellings: a Machine Learning-ready Dataset for Floor Plan Auto-Completion at Scale
+# Floor Plan Auto-Completion at Scale

-We present the **Modified Swiss Dwellings** dataset, a ML-ready dataset for floor plan auto-completion at scale.
-The dataset is derived from the [Swiss Dwellings database](https://zenodo.org/record/7788422) (v3.0.0).

 ## About the challenge
 The floor plan auto-completion task takes as input the boundary of a building, the structural elements necessary for the building’s structural integrity, and a set of user constraints formalized in a graph structure, with the goal of automatically generating the full floor plan.